 A field of concentration is also offered in political economy, which combines work from the three disciplines of economics, history and politics.
 This approach allows students to gain a broad, well-rounded background in these inter-related areas, providing a unique perspective and preparation for law school, or for political and governmental positions.
 A major in political economy requires the completion of 37 credit hours, including: ECONOMICS (18 hours): Economics 105, 202, 203, 355 and 356, plus one additional three-hour elective from among upper-division (300 and above) Economics courses.
-All three-hour upper-division economics courses court as electives toward the political economy major.
+All three-hour upper-division economics courses count as electives toward the political economy major.
 POLITICS (12 hours): Politics 101 is a required course for the political economy major.
 Students must choose three three-hour courses as electives.
 All three-hour politics courses count as electives toward the political economy major.
-Students must choose three three-hour gain a selective.
-All three-hour electives from among History 307 or 308, History 315 or 316, or History 442 (same as ECO 330).
+HISTORY (six hours): Two electives from among History 307 or 308, History 315 or 316, or History 442 (same as ECO 330).
 A student may take either History 307 or 308, but not both, as part of the major requirements.
 A student may take History 315 or 316, but not both, as part of the major requirements.
 SENIOR THESIS (one hour): Economics 575.
 The student must select one faculty supervisor for the thesis from among faculty in economics, politics and history.